 Bang (2007).

-McLaughlin (2014), p x for the Roman state spending, and pp 226-231 for an overview of Roman economy figures.
+McLaughlin (2014), page x for Roman state spending, and pp 226-231 for an overview of Roman economy figures.

-McLaughlin’s estimate of one billion sesterces imports from the India trade (p 94) might be somewhat over-estimated and could be a factor 20 lower acc. to Pliny, NH, 6, 26 (50 million sesterces).
+McLaughlin’s estimate of one billion sesterces of imports from India trade (p 94) might be somewhat over-estimated and could be lower by a factor of 20 acc. to Pliny, NH, 6, 26 (50 million sesterces).

 Why was Egypt so rich?!
 Probably because it already had 3000 years of development and therefore had a very well organised state.